 How Do I File a Medical Malpractice Lawsuit for My Child’s Cerebral Palsy?

 The process of filing a medical malpractice lawsuit varies by state.
 Arizona has unique laws that govern these cases.
 They address everything from when you can file to what kind of experts you need to prove your case in court.

 - Statute of limitations.
 It’s essential first to understand the time limit you’re under when filing a malpractice lawsuit.
 Arizona law limits you to two years from when the malpractice occurred or two years from when you discovered it.

 - File a complaint.
 As long as you are within the statute of limitations, your next step is to have your lawyer file a claim.
 This should detail the incident, where and when it happened, who the defendants are, and exactly how their mistakes caused your child harm.

 - Submit an affidavit if necessary.
 Arizona law does not require every claimant to submit an affidavit, a document signed by a medical expert that validates your claim of negligence.
 Your lawyer will know if you need to submit this document.

 - Defendant response.
 The defendants have a certain amount of time to respond.
 They will likely deny any liability but may agree to settlement negotiations.

 - Settlement negotiations.
 Your lawyer will try to settle with the defendants.
-Whether they are willing to admit liability or not, most defendants will try to settle.
+Whether they are willing to admit liability, most defendants will try to settle.
 It’s usually less costly for them than going to trial.
-During this time, you and your lawyer should consider how much you hope to recover in damages.
-Luckily in Arizona, there is no cap on how much you can get, even for non-economic damages.
-Doing so has been found unconstitutional, according to the state constitution.
+You and your lawyer should consider how much you hope to recover in damages during this time.
+Luckily, there is no cap on how much you can get in Arizona, even for non-economic damages.

 How Do I File for Disability Rights?